ke-martins/lidar-toolbox/README.md

 # lidar-toolbox: a MATLAB set of libraries to handle nearshore wave data collected with lidars 🌊

 Welcome to this short description of **lidar-toolbox**: a MATLAB set of libraries to handle nearshore wave data collected with lidar scanners.
 The two main features are the libraries for gridding multibeam lidar (**lidar-gridding**) and performing spectral, cross-spectral and bispectral analysis (**spectral-analysis**).
 In essence, the **spectral-analysis** library is an adaptation of my **bispectral-analysis** library to gappy data collected by multibeam lidar scanners (https://github.com/ke-martins/bispectral-analysis).
 This adaptation was motivated while developing the nonlinear, lidar-based, nearshore depth inversion algorithm and working on the manuscript submitted to *CENG* (Martins et al., submitted).
-A list of other relevant publications that used this toolbox is given at the bottom of this page.
-Although this toolbox was intended for surface elevation datasets, it can be used for other signals bearing in mind the provided units would be wrong.

 At the moment, there are 4 inter-dependent sub-libraries, each dedicated to specific functions described below, but this is expected to grow in the future, and include libraries for data acquisition for instance.
+In the examples folder, there several example scripts to grid multibeam lidar data and perform spectral analysis on such gridded data.
+Additionally, a complete workflow example of the implementation of the Boussinesq-based neashore depth inversion method of Martins et al. (2023) to field lidar datasets is presented.
+This example is released as a accompanying code for the manuscript submitted to *CENG* (Martins et al., see references list).

 <strong>Latest updates:</strong>
 <sub><sup>:arrow_forward:</sup></sub> *(Jan.
 2025)*